-Every metal that we use has its own strength, weight and unique characteristics that we consider during the forging process.
+Every metal that we use has its own strength, weight, and unique characteristics that we consider during the forging process.
 Based on different requirements, various metals may be used to satisfy client requirements.

 What Custom Parts Can We Forge?

-The manufacturing process we employ uses a hammer or a closed impression die to create a custom shape.
 We can produce parts for agricultural, construction, automotive, trucking, military, marine, mining, power transmission, racing and railroad applications.
 Some examples of parts we can supply include:

 - Blade Applicators